SmitTrivedi23/UniVerse/README.md

 ## Features

-- User registration and login system.
+- User registration and login system with Authentication and Authorization.
 - User profiles with the ability to upload photos and posts.
-- Like and comment functionality for posts.
+- Like and dislike functionality for posts.
-- Follow other users to see their posts on your feed.
+- User can view comments if any.
+- User can change theme as per their choice from Dark to Light and Light to Dark.
+- User can add and remove friend.
-- View user profiles and post details.
+- View other user profiles and post details.

 ## Installation